SFA-CS/PredatorPreyProject/Notes.md

 ## Notes
 - `LegalMoveArea` on UI Layer
 - Predator/Prey on Default Layer
-- They do not cause collisions due to layer settings
+- They do not cause collisions due to layer settings.